Life in Japan during Coronavirus

 So when can I go to Japan?

-If you would like to start thinking about a trip to Japan from mid October onwards, we would be delighted to chat through your plans with you and remember that with our very generous terms, you can book a trip to Japan with confidence
+If you would like to start thinking about a trip to Japan, we would be delighted to chat through your plans with you and remember that with our very generous terms, you can book a trip to Japan with confidence

 Tel: 01865 841443